-The facilities are feeders to the Khensani Regional Hospital and Vuxakeni mental institution.
-The challenges are that most of the facilities are managed by acting personnel and there is a shortage of professional staff.
-Khensani Hospital is unable to attract highly qualified personnel because of grading.
-This also created a lot of referral movement to the Mankweng and Letaba hospitals.
+The facilities are feeders to the NKhensani Regional Hospital and Evuxakeni mental institution.
+The challenges are that most of the facilities are managed by acting personnel and there is a shortage of

 The state of the art nursing college is currently producing personnel who migrate to other areas and do not feed the local health facilities.
 A rigorous marketing campaign is needed in order to attract locals as students in the facility.